Falmouth in a Day

 10am Next stop, explore the award-winning Falmouth Art Gallery which houses one of the largest collections in Cornwall.
 See work by ground-breaking artists, including Sir Edward Burne-Jones, Ben Nicholson, Tacita Dean and Lee Miller, as well as work by local artist, community groups and students.

 11am Once you’ve had your culture fix, it’s time to explore Falmouth’s buzzing high street.
-Browse best-selling fiction in the Falmouth Bookseller, hunt for vinyl in Jam Records and uncover retro gems at Wild Pony and Vintage Warehouse 13
+Browse best-selling fiction in the Falmouth Bookseller, hunt for vinyl in Jam Records and uncover retro gems at Vintage Warehouse 13.

 11.45am Need a caffeine fix?
 Falmouth and Penryn boast a number of cosy coffee spots.
-From the Scandi vibes of Beacon Coffee to the stylish interiors of Origin, grab an Instagrammable flat white from your new favourite barista.
+From the laid back vibes of Dark Pony Coffee to the stylish interiors of Situ, grab a flat white from your new favourite barista.

 1.30pm Head over to our Falmouth Campus and enjoy lunch at Fox Café before talking a stroll past light-flooded studios which are nestled within the grounds of our sub-tropical gardens.
 Or if you've been pottering through Penryn, check out Bango Kitchen’s Japanese-inspired cuisine.